 Why might now be different?

-There are a few factors that have changed, hinting the SEC might finally be ready for a Bitcoin ETF.
+There are a few factors that have changed, hinting the SEC might finally be ready for a Bitcoin Spot ETF.
 With Bitcoin reaching a market capitalisation of over $1 trillion, the maturity argument is weakening.
 Furthermore, payments giants Mastercard, VISA and PayPal and Wall Street behemoths like JP Morgan, Goldman Sachs and Morgan Stanley are all either offering or looking at ways to offer Bitcoin exposure to their clients, many of whom would like that exposure through an ETF for the increased tax efficiencies that it provides.
 VanEck’s research found that Bitcoin was less volatile than 34% of the companies listed on the S&P 500 in 2020, demonstrating the volatility argument surrounding Bitcoin no longer stands.

 Clearly the climate supporting a potential Bitcoin ETF is as positive as it has ever been.
 However, the greatest optimism comes Biden’s pick for the Chair of the SEC.
 Gary Gensler is very much pro Bitcoin: he has taught blockchain technology at MIT as well as testified on digital currencies policy and regulation before Congress.
 Gensler already has a friend in the SEC, Commissioner Hester Peirce (Crypto Mom), who on the 15th of March 2021 spoke at the British Blockchain Association on the subject of the SEC approving a Bitcoin ETF and hopes 2021 will be a ‘turning point’ for crypto regulation in the US.
+She was at least partially correct, as we saw multiple futures based Bitcoin ETF launched in the US.

 Why might it be good for Bitcoin?

-Although there already are Bitcoin ETFs, the SEC is the gatekeeper for the largest markets in the world.
+Although there already are some Bitcoin ETFs, the SEC is the gatekeeper for the largest markets in the world – the US.
 It would be the strongest sign of approval that Crypto has become a proper asset class.
 This could potentially open the flood gates to billions of dollars pouring into Bitcoin, as it provides a simple method of exposure to the asset, that is integrated with current markets, without the requirement for self-custody, understanding private keys or gas fees.
 ETFs are also useful for tax efficiency and can be used in savings accounts, increasing the number of long-term HODLers and the use case of Bitcoin as digital gold.

 Why might it be bad for Bitcoin?